billbaincodes/express-basic-server/README.md

 ## Notes

-  -Make sure start script is correct in package.kson -Make sure POST is being set dynamically with environment variable
+  -Make sure start script is correct in package.json -Make sure POST is being set dynamically with environment variable
     -process.env.PORT
+  -Bring in cors and enable it as middleware
+  -Try deploying the collective API and linking it to the react inbox